imcbrearty/GENIE/README.md

 Then, set the (ii). region, (iii). velocity model, (iv). travel time calculation discretization parameters and (v). source graph parameters in "config.yaml".

-Then, (vi). load the pick data in the GENIE format directly (saved as .npz files), or as .csv files in "Picks/2022/2022_12_20_ver_1.csv" format (where for any day 'Picks/%d/%d_%d_%d_ver_1.csv'%(year, year, month, day)).
-For these .csv files, the columns are simply: (station name, pick time (seconds), amplitude, pick probability, phase type); where station names must correspond with station names in the "stations.txt" file, and where "phase type" entries are either 0 and 1's, or "P" and "S", for P and S picks, respectively.
+Then, (vi). save the pick data in a single file called "picks.csv" in the main folder, or as .csv files in "Picks/2022/2022_12_20_ver_1.csv" format (where for any day 'Picks/%d/%d_%d_%d_ver_1.csv'%(year, year, month, day)), or in the GENIE format directly (saved as .npz files per day).
+For the .csv files, the columns are simply: (station name, pick times (UTC date time format), amplitude, pick probability, phase type); where station names must correspond with station names in the "stations.txt" file, and where "phase type" entries are either 0 and 1's, or "P" and "S", for P and S picks, respectively.

 Then (vii). set the synthetic training data parameters in "train_config.yaml".
+The main parameters to adjust are the label kernel sizes ("Prediction params"), the max distance range of moveouts of events (dist_range), and the average event rates, false pick, and missed pick rates.
+The average fraction of the total set of stations in "stations.txt" to use for any given input graph can also be specified by "n_sta_range".

 Now the (i) - (vi) set of python scripts described in "Applying the model" can be run implement the model.